Current Grant Opportunity View - GO5936

 The Linkage Projects scheme supports projects which initiate or develop long term strategic research alliances to apply advanced knowledge to problems, acquire new knowledge and as a basis for securing commercial and other benefits of research.

-To facilitate successful collaboration between higher education institutions and other parts of the innovation system, there will be three assessment rounds for Linkage Projects for funding applied for in 2023, and funding outcomes will be recommended to the Minister within six months of the application closing date for each round.
+To facilitate successful collaboration between higher education institutions and other parts of the innovation system, there will be two assessment rounds for Linkage Projects for funding applied for in 2023, and funding outcomes will be recommended to the Minister within six months of the application closing date for each round.
 Please refer to the Important Dates document for detailed information about the assessment round dates.

 The Linkage Projects scheme objectives are to: